nikosoff/website-blocker/README.md

 # website-blocker
 A script that blocks given websites on Windows

+In file "block_websites.txt" someone can specify the websites that he/her wants to block.

 Open the command prompt as an administrator and then type:

 #### scala websiteBlocker.scala 'from' 'to'